 The Best Boxing Instagram Accounts to Follow in the UK

-England Boxing's official Instagram and the ABA's social media provide authoritative club and competition content.
+The ABA's social media and England Boxing's official Instagram provide authoritative club and competition content.
 Statista's Instagram sports engagement data shows boxing consistently among the top 10 sports for UK engagement on the platform.

 Instagram and boxing work well together because boxing is visual.
 The technique, the training environments, the preparation and aftermath of fights, the culture of the gym - all of it translates to the format.